Ravikiran-Bhonagiri/DataStructures_Algorithms/README.md

-# Data Structures and Algorithms Practice
+# Data Structures and Algorithms Problem Practice

 This section provides a direct list of all the **Easy** problems organized by category.